Schedule →

 What it actually costs.

-Boise's median price moves a lot depending on where you look — sub-area medians span from the low $400s to the high $700s.
+Boise has the widest price spread of any Treasure Valley city — sub-area medians span from the low $400s to nearly $800K.
 Here's the most recent data, with sources.

 Recent sale data — March 2026